Scary, lonely, or romantic?

 I am not sure how the Christmas season became associated with romance, but what makes my heart flutter this time of year is Jesus’ quest for love.
 The romantic version of this story is that he sought you out.
 He saw us in our misery – hopeless and alone.
 He battled the elements and humbled himself to the lowest.
 He left it all to enter into the world.
 He gave it up for you.
 You were worth it.
 He had one goal, to bring you into his love and into the arms of the Father.
 You and I are the bride of Christ.
 He did it all so that we may be spotless and worthy.

-This season is so much more than the birth of baby, it’s the victory of love.
+This season is about so much more than the birth of a baby, it’s about the victory of love.

 May you be filled with the love and romance of heaven this Christmas!
 And may you get a kiss under the poop stick – but only if you want one!